Samule1/StorageEstimator/README.md

 * The total size of all the images for which the size is to be computed will never exceed the maximum size of an integer.

 * Other commands and file types may be added in the future.
-This is the reason for having unique parser classes associated with each type/command.

 * What constitutes valid input may change over time e.g JPG should now take 3 input parameters *width*, *height* and *level lower bound*.